Axo-The-Lord/rts-reborn/README.md

 * Properly change UI when Starstorm is enabled

 **mapObjectLib**
-* Someone talented should totally rewrite this.
+* Someone talented should rewrite this??
 I know it's a massive undertaking, and it *does* work, but not very well.

 **util**
 * This is basically where you can dump any functions you may need for development.
 It only has like 2 things in there right now because I've never needed to use anything else, but if you need some function from a Starstorm library or something, go ahead and add it.